asm89/alexnederlof.github.com/source/_posts/2013-05-24-the-truth-about-code-reviews.markdown

 {% img  /images/code-reviews-motivations.png 500 'Motivations' 'Source: ' %}

-By observing developers doing code reviews, research has found quite a different outcome.
+By observing developers doing code reviews, Baccheli has found quite a different outcome.
 In order of preference, the actual use of code reviews turns out to be:

 1. __Code improvements:__ Taking up 29% of the comments are things like better code practices, removing unnecessary code, and improving readability.
 2. __Understanding:__ Discussions about what the code does take up a little over 20%